ipitio/ocr-pdf/README.md

 Are you on mobile or simply want an easy and seamless experience?

-1. Open [Colab](https://colab.research.google.com/github/ipitio/ocr-pdf/blob/master/colab.ipynb) in your browser
+1. Run the [Colab](https://colab.research.google.com/github/ipitio/ocr-pdf/blob/master/colab.ipynb) cell in your browser
-2. Follow the instructions in the notebook
+2. Follow the prompts to upload your files
 3. Find the OCR'd files in your [Drive](https://drive.google.com/drive/my-drive)`/ocr-pdf`

-To add OCRmyPDF options, append them to the `run` command in the code cell.
+To add OCRmyPDF options, append them to the `run` command.

 ### Self-hosted: Prebuilt Docker Image